ROCm/rocALUTION/docs/usermanual/singlenode.rst

 SetDataPtr
 ----------
 For vector and matrix objects, direct access to the raw data can be obtained via pointers.
-Already allocated data can be set with *SetDataPtr*.
-Setting data pointers will leave the original pointers empty.
+Already allocated data can be set with ``SetDataPtr``.
+Setting data pointers leaves the original pointers empty.

 .. doxygenfunction:: rocalution::LocalVector::SetDataPtr
 .. doxygenfunction:: rocalution::LocalMatrix::SetDataPtrCOO